assumednormal/blog/content/post/negative-r-squared.md

 The coefficient of determination is typically written as $\textrm{R}^2=1-\textrm{SS}\_{\textrm{res}}/\textrm{SS}\_{\textrm{tot}}$.
 But there are a few assumptions behind the simple formula that lead to nonsensical results when violated.

 Suppose you fit a simple linear regression on some data set.
-If the independent and dependent variables have non-zero means, the intercept will necessarily be non-zero.
+If the independent and dependent variables are not proportional, the intercept will necessarily be non-zero.
 If you force the intercept to zero, the $\textrm{R}^2$ of the fitted line may be less than zero.

 ```r
 library(dplyr)